cigroup-ol/metaopt/docs/getting_started.rst

 Objective functions
 ^^^^^^^^^^^^^^^^^^^

-Before OrgES can be used, an objective function has to be defined.
+Before MetaOpt can be used, an objective function has to be defined.
 This includes a specification of its parameters (and optionally its return values).
-An objective function in OrgES is just a regular Python function that is augmented with a number of available [decorators] that describe its parameters (and return values).
+An objective function in MetaOpt is just a regular Python function that is augmented with a number of available [decorators] that describe its parameters (and return values).

 .. note::

-    In OrgES formal parameters and actual parameters are called *parameters* and *arguments*, respectively.
+    In MetaOpt formal parameters and actual parameters are called *parameters* and *arguments*, respectively.

 Let's say a particular objective function takes three parameters ``a``, ``b`` and ``g``, where ``a`` is an integer between -10 and 10, ``b`` is a float between 0.0 and 1.0 and ``g`` is a boolean.
-To specify these, the decorators :func:`orges.core.param.int`, :func:`orges.core.param.float` and :func:`orges.core.param.bool` have to be used as follows.
+To specify these, the decorators :func:`metaopt.core.param.int`, :func:`metaopt.core.param.float` and :func:`metaopt.core.param.bool` have to be used as follows.

 .. code-block:: python

-    from orges.core import param
+    from metaopt.core import param

     @param.int("a", interval=[-10, 10])
     @param.float("b", interval=[0, 1])